 Is it any good?

-Families can talk about what made kids want to see this movie -- the story or all the product and toy tie-ins.
+Families can talk about what made kids want to see Pirates of the Caribbean: At World's End -- the story or all the product and toy tie-ins.
 Do kids want something because Captain Jack is connected to it?
 And does the movie live up to all the hype?

-|Cast:||Johnny Depp, Keira Knightley, Orlando Bloom
+- Cast: Johnny Depp, Keira Knightley, Orlando Bloom

-|MPAA explanation:||intense sequences of action/adventure violence and some frightening images.
+- MPAA explanation: intense sequences of action/adventure violence and some frightening images.

 - Last updated: January 8, 2021

 Top advice and articles